The average height for women in the United States is about 5 foot 4 inches (or about 63.7 inches) tall. The average height has increased over time.

-Research shows that potential height is related to the quality of nutrition in infancy and childhood.
+Research from 2016 shows that potential height is related to the quality of nutrition in infancy and childhood.
 This study even links a population’s height to its standard of living.

 So why is growth for Americans slowing down?
-Some say it indicates issues with access to food or maybe choosing lower quality foods that don’t have enough nutrition.
+Some say it indicates issues with access to food or maybe choosing lower quality foods that don’t have enough nutrients.

-In an interview with NPR, Majid Ezzati, the Chair of Global Environmental Health at Imperial College London, suggests that the immigration of people from countries with shorter stature may also have some impact on the average.
+In an interview with National Public Radio, Majid Ezzati, the chair of Global Environmental Health at Imperial College London, suggests that the immigration of people from countries with shorter stature may also have some impact on the average.

-But growth rates haven’t slowed in all parts of the world.
-In fact, some countries, like South Korea, are experiencing quite a growth spurt.
-According to research, over the past century, women in South Korea have gained an average of just under eight inches.
+Growth rates haven’t slowed in all parts of the world.
+In fact, some countries, such as South Korea, are experiencing quite a growth spurt.
+According to research, women in South Korea have gained an average of just under eight inches over the past century.

-As of 1996, Guatemala had the lowest average height for women at 58.8 inches, or about 4 feet 9 inches.
-They’re followed closely by the Philippines, Bangladesh, and Nepal, where their women’s height averaged around 59.4 inches.
+As of 1996, Guatemala had the lowest average height for women at 58.8 inches, or just under 4 feet 11 inches.
+It’s followed closely by the Philippines, Bangladesh, and Nepal, where women’s heights averaged around 59.4 inches.

 The ranges are as follow: